foo123/HAAR.js/Readme.md

 **Note:** Further development has moved to the [FILTER.js](https://github.com/foo123/FILTER.js) project, for Image Processing and Computer Vision, which includes a new [**HaarDetector plugin**](https://github.com/foo123/FILTER.js/blob/master/src/plugins/HaarDetector.js) which can be seen as the continuation of this project.

-__Feature Detection Library for JavaScript__    (uses HTML5 canvas on browser and Canvas package on Node)
+__Feature Detection Library for JavaScript__    (uses HTML5 canvas on browser and canvas alternative on Node)

 Based on [Viola-Jones Feature Detection Algorithm using Haar Cascades](http://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf) and improvement [Viola-Jones-Lienhart et al Feature Detection Algorithm](http://www.multimedia-computing.de/mediawiki//images/5/52/MRL-TR-May02-revised-Dec02.pdf)